HisQu/paredros-debugger/readme.md

  2. States represent parsing operations like:
     - Matching tokens
     - Entering/exiting rules
-    - Maiking decisions between alternatives
+    - Making decisions between alternatives
  3. Transitions show how to move between states based on the input

 Since this is the baseline for larger structures like parsetrees we use the ATN as foundation for our visualizer.
-We track how decisions are made and why ceratain paths, which rules are entered and what tokens were consumed during parsing.
+We track how decisions are made, why certain paths are taken, which rules are entered and what tokens were consumed during parsing.
 The ATN states and transitions are captured in our visualizer using a node-based data structure.
 Each node represents a specific point in the parsing process.
-Since ANTLR always chooses to take one concrete path through the ATN and we build our datastructure upon this decisionmaking the result is a linked list of nodes.
+Since ANTLR always chooses to take one concrete path through the ATN and we build our datastructure upon this decisionmaking, the result is a linked list of nodes.
 A node contains information about the current ATN state, the next token to be consumed, the already processed input and it's alternative nodes.

 ### Decision making